Diligent Legal Advice for Connecticut Child Support Issues

 However, there are numerous factors that affect the actual amount of any child support calculation or payment.
 For example, where parents share custody, a parent may have reduced payments or no payment, since the court will presume that both parents are providing support while the child or children are in the custody of each parent.
 If one parent has substantial assets, the court will consider these resources in addition to income in calculating a support obligation.
 The court may deviate from the calculation if the child is a special needs child, or there are other extraordinary expenses required either for the parent or the child, such as medical care.
 If there is split custody, the court will do separate calculations for each child to allocate the parents’ respective obligations, and it will derive the total obligation of each parent to determine if any support payment is required.

-Discuss Your Child Support Matter with a Waterbury Attorney
+Discuss Your Child Support Matter with a Qualified Attorney at Shalvoy Law

 Ratings and Reviews